dbochicchio/vera/VirtualDevices/README.md

 The %s parameter will be replace with temperature (from 2000 to 6500 k).

 #### Sensors
-Set *SetTrippedURL* variable to the corresponding HTTP call (to trip/untrip).
+Set *SetTrippedURL* variable to the corresponding HTTP call (to trip).
+Set *SetUnTrippedURL* variable to the corresponding HTTP call (to untrip).
-Set *SetArmedURL* variable to the corresponding HTTP call (to arm/disarm).
+Set *SetArmedURL* variable to the corresponding HTTP call (to arm).
+Set *SetUnArmedURL* variable to the corresponding HTTP call (to disarm).

 For a custom device: ```http://mydevice/tripped?v=%s```